Thomas Fire: Damage

+Closures and evacuations

 Dozens of school districts implemented closures during the fire.
 On December 10, University of California, Santa Barbara cancelled classes, due to power outages and air quality concerns.
 The university also delayed its scheduled finals by a month.
 The expansion of the Thomas Fire also prompted more evacuation orders near Santa Barbara, with mandatory evacuation zones extending into Carpinteria and into the eastern outskirts of Santa Barbara.

 Amtrak passenger rail service between Oxnard and San Luis Obispo on the Pacific Surfliner was suspended indefinitely when the fire reached the route along the Rincon north of Ventura.
 Highways 150, 101, and 33 were partially shut down at various times due to the fire.
 Officials began closing State Highway 154 for several hours each morning in order to mobilize fire equipment on December 13.

 On Tuesday, December 5, the city of Ventura issued a precautionary boil-water advisory, because of the loss of pressure in the water system from power outages related to the fire.
 A similar warning was issued by the Casitas Municipal Water District which serves portions of the Ojai Valley and communities along the Rincon Coast from Ventura to the Santa Barbara County line.
 The city of Ventura also issued a curfew as a result of the fire on Tuesday, which would be effective from 10 p.m. until 5 a.m. on the next morning, until further notice.
 The boil alert was lifted on December 12.